SovereignCloudStack/standards/Decisions/scs-xxxx-v1-ssd-flavors.md

 VM of type `SCS-2V:4:20s` (which means a write latency lower than 1ms -- this typically means SSDs/NVMes that support at least several 10ks of parallel IOPS, not a challenge for current hardware).

+Local disks, SSDs, NVMe mjst have Power-Loss-Protection such that data reported to be written, but in reality being stored in RAM or SLC cache of an SSD or NVMe, is guaranteed to not be lost in case of a power loss.

 # Out of Scope